hassaan-munir/CodeAplha_Emotion-Recognition-from-Speech/README.md

 ## Key Results

-The trained CNN model achieved an impressive **\~[94.7%] accuracy** on the test set.
-This demonstrates the model's strong capability in distinguishing between various human emotions from speech audio.
-The classification report further highlighted high precision, recall, and F1-scores across most emotion classes, indicating robust performance.
+The trained CNN model gave a great **~[94.7%] accuracy** on the test set.
+This exhibits the high potential of the model in identifying different emotions of human beings through audio of speech.
+The classification report also revealed high precision, recall, and F1-scores in most classes of emotions, which imply good performance of the model.

 ## Technologies Used